davood-dorostkar/Cheetah-Software/README.md

 The robot folder will contain the robot program
 The sim folder will contain the simulation program.
 It is the only program which depends on QT.
 The third-party will contain *small* third party libraries that we have modified.
 This should just be libsoem for Cheetah 3, which Pat modified at one point.
+## Dependencies
+Befor start, make sure you have all dependencies.
+Run [dependencies](/dependencies.sh) file to install them automatically.

 ## Build
 To build all code: